|My Daughter, Monica, and I at the American Cemetery in Hamm, Luxembourg, in front of the grave of Gen George S. Patton|

 My Memorial Service

 I want my memorial service to be a book sale.
 I want my wife, or heirs who inherit the duty of executor, to put copies of my autobiography discretely around the memorial display, preferably close to an American flag, and my old U.S. Air Force uniform, which I want hanging on a wooden hangar on the left side of the display.
-My book, Confessions of an Old Liberal, hopefully in a tasteful white book jacket, will have to be unsigned, unfortunately, as it hasn't been published yet.
-My eulogy can be the forward to the book; short, concise and inflated as possible.
+My book, Confessions of an Old Liberal, in a tasteful white book jacket, will have to be unsigned, unfortunately, as it hasn't been published yet.
+My eulogy can be the forward to the almost factual book; short, concise and in the current marketing scheme of selling books, inflated as possible.
 Maybe they can just read from the jacket liner.

-It may be difficult to convince the funeral home to fend off the clergy who will try to claim authority over my soul.
-Funeral homes seem to have a divine link with the local churches, so local religious powers have an inside track to appeal to grieving family members who are then led to believe without some kind of formal religious guidance, my soul may just wander around North Port looking for a way out.
+It may be difficult to convince whichever funeral home ends up with me to fend off the clergy who will try to claim authority over my soul.
+Funeral homes seem to have a divine link with local religious powers, giving them an inside track to grieving family members who are then led to believe without some kind of formal religious guidance, my soul may just wander around North Port looking for a way out.

 I often wondered about the overwhelming number of Christians buried in the oversea American War Cemeteries.
 I visit the American War Cemetery in Hamm, Luxembourg, where General George S. Patton is buried, every time my wife and I go to Germany to see family.
 The cemetery is located not far from the Luxembourg airport.
 An occasional Star of David breaks up the symmetry of the row upon row of crosses in the somber reminder of the incredible price America paid to free Europe.
 The cemetery in Bastogne, Belgium, is the same way, and so is the memorial cemetery just outside Liege.
 Where are the atheists and the agnostics?
 What kind of marker did they get?
 Or did they just get drafted a second time?